algobulls/algobulls_help_site/docs/member/marketplace.md

     * `Exit Qty.` -	Quantity traded.
 This depends on the number of profit booking trades embedded in the strategy logic.
     * `Exit Price` - Price at which exit trade was executed.
     * `PnL (Rs.) / PnL %` -	PnL amount and PnL % of each trade.
     * `PnL Cum.
-(Rs.) / PnL Cum. %` - umulative PnL amount and Cumulative PnL % of each trade.
+(Rs.) / PnL Cum. %` - Cumulative PnL amount and Cumulative PnL % of each trade.
  * `Insights (Beta)` - Graphical representation of trading results over the backtesting period.
 X-Axis is the daily time series of the backtesting period and Y-Axis is the amount and percentage depending upon the data.
     * `P&L Absolute (Rs.)` - Absolute P&L in Rs./INR.
     * `P&L %` - Absolute P&L in %.